gprajapati-conga/S3Client.MemoryEvalution/README.md

 ## Questions:

 1. Why more than 100MB application memory required to upload data having size of 1MB?
-2. How to reduce pressure on the memory without losing the performance?
+2. How to reduce pressure on the memory without losing the performance that we get by parallel calls?